FiloSottile/yubikey-agent/README.md

 ykman piv unblock-pin
 ```

 If the PUK is also entered incorrectly three times, the key is permanently irrecoverable.
-The YubiKey PIV applet can be reset with `yubikey-agent -setup --really-delete-all-piv-keys`.
+The YubiKey PIV applet can be reset with `yubikey-agent --setup --really-delete-all-piv-keys`.

 ### Manual setup and technical details